jorge-cardoso/jorge-cardoso.github.io/index.md

 [University of Coimbra](https://www.uc.pt/en).

 If you are curious about systems, want to be challenged and engage in cutting edge research, propose novel ideas not proposed before, and leave your own mark on the academic world, you are probably a good candidate for a PhD.
-While a MSc involve often involves the application of existing models and techniques, a PhD are almost totally independent and involve the creation of novel knowledge not know before.
+While a MSc often involves the application of existing models and techniques, a PhD is almost totally independent and involve the creation of novel knowledge not know before.

 Our group has a special in interested in the following fields:

 + AI applied to cloud operations (AIOps)
-+ Planet-scale cloud computing.
++ Planet-scale cloud and edge computing
-+ Machine learning.
++ Machine learning, Deep learning, MLOps
-+ Distributed systems.
-+ Other fields (see my [Google Scholar profile](https://scholar.google.com/citations?user=n9JFmAkAAAAJ&hl=en)).
++ Microservices, lambda functions, containers, distributed systems

 Our group thrives to see the larger picture, be innovative and creative, and drive to make a lasting impact on planet-scale distributed system design and software systems. *We can't solve problems by using the same kind of thinking we used when we created them* -- Einstein.